HutoriHunzu/quansys/README.md

 - **CLI Interface:**
   Built using Typer for an intuitive command-line experience.
 Key commands include:
   - `submit`: Prepare and optionally submit a simulation job.
-  - `rerun`: Re-run a simulation job from an existing project.
-  - `run_flow`: Execute the complete workflow as defined in a configuration file.
+  - `run`: Execute the complete workflow as defined in a configuration file.

 ## Installation